A World Restored, by Henry A. Kissinger, subtitled

 adjustment within its framework.
 An order whose structure is

-accepted by all major powers is legitimate
+accepted by all major powers is

 But if an international order expresses the need for security